-Providers are not covered for either Medicare or Medicaid at SPBH.
+SPBH Providers are not covered for either Medicare or Medicaid at SPBH.
 If you choose to work with our providers, you will forego use of these benefits and pay for each treatment session on a fee for service basis.
-We will not file claims for Medicare or Medicaid and you will not be eligible to independently file claims for the services that we provide.
+We will not file claims for Medicare or Medicaid, and you will not be eligible to independently file claims for the services that we provide.
 Usual Medicare limits to charges and services do not apply.
 You will not be eligible for reimbursement of services in our clinic with Medicare or Medicaid.
+If receiving psychiatric services, your medications may not be covered at the pharmacy due to state and federal insurance restrictions.